Robert Williams Daniel: Bank executive, gentleman farmer and subsequent marriages

-Daniel was later named Vice President of Liberty National Bank in New York City and later became president and chairman of the board.
+Daniel was later named vice president of Liberty National Bank in New York City and later became president and chairman of the board.
 After learning that Daniel was spending time with another woman in New York, his estranged wife, Eloise, asked for and was granted a divorce from him in March 1923, citing an "unknown blonde woman" in her claim.
 On December 6, 1923, Daniel married Mrs. Edwin Rutheven Campbell (née Margery Pitt Durant; 1887-1969), daughter of William C. Durant, an automobile manufacturer who founded General Motors, in the Halsey Street Methodist Episcopal Church in Newark, New Jersey.
 This marriage produced one daughter, Margery Randolph Daniel (November 2, 1924 – May 23, 2013).
-The Daniels purchased Brandon, one of the James River Plantations in Prince George County, Virginia in 1926, and restored the 18th century mansion.
+The Daniels purchased Brandon, one of the James River Plantations in Prince George County, Virginia, in 1926, and restored the 18th century mansion.
 The couple divorced in September 1928, but Daniel kept the historic estate where he operated a dairy farm, maintained a stable of horses, and enjoyed hunting and shooting.

 Daniel ascribed his second divorce to a charm which he had unintentionally broken at the old estate.
 According to a Harrison family legend, a bride of long ago who was married beneath the chandelier in the stately main room of the mansion died on her wedding night.
 Her wedding ring was embedded in the plaster ceiling and the legend was created that whoever disturbed it would meet with bad luck in love.
 After purchasing Brandon in 1926, Daniel ordered renovations made to the dilapidated 160-year-old mansion.
 While workmen were repairing the ceiling a piece of plaster fell to the floor containing a wedding ring.
 The workmen took it to Daniel, who had it cleaned and polished and placed back beneath the chandelier.
 He said he was aware of the legend and feared the results of disturbing the ring.
 Two years later Margery sued for divorce.

 On October 10, 1929, Daniel married, for the third and final time, his distant cousin, Mrs. Frank Palmer Christian (née Charlotte Randolph Bemiss; 1890-1968) of Richmond, Virginia.
 At this time Daniel was president of Liberty National Bank in New York City.
 Mrs. Christian's first husband had died in 1918 during military service.
-Later, Daniel became chairman of the board of the Richmond Trust Company.
+Later, Daniel became chairman of the board of the Richmond Trust Company headquartered at 627 E. Main Street in Richmond.
 Their son, Robert Williams Daniel, Jr. was born in Richmond in March 1936.

 Daniel was a longtime parishioner of the Martin's Brandon Episcopal Church and donated several stained glass windows by Tiffany.
 He reputedly asked the church vestry to never play the hymn "Nearer, My God, to Thee" during services.
 The hymn is often cited as the last song played by the Titanics band as the ship sank.